- Gender and Relationships

 A good indication that your partner isn't in a good place to be there for you is if they seem distant or uneasy in your company.
 Or even worse, they may have recently told you that they aren't feeling good yet you're still opening up to them about something you're upset about (GUILTY!).

 When you make either of those realisations, just take a pause in the conversation like in the suggestion in lesson 2.
 Take a few (quiet) deep breaths and say something like "Sorry this is probably not the best time, you might have enough on your mind as it is." and either change the topic or lovingly give them some space.
-By lovingly I mean not a haughty and huffy "FINE!
-I will leave you alone." kind of space.
+By lovingly I mean not huffing and storming out of the room.

 Lesson 4: not everything is about you